ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-order.md

 # Ordering a Zerto Cloud Connector
 {: #shared_zerto-cc-order}

-Optionally order Zerto Cloud Connector (ZCC) as an enhanced Zerto option to link on-premises workloads to {{site.data.keyword.cloud_notm}} and replicate on-premises virtual machines (VMs) to {{site.data.keyword.cloud_notm}}.
-The Zerto and ZCC services seamlessly integrate as a managed solution to help your enterprise achieve virtual machine (VM) replication and disaster recovery.
+Optionally order Zerto Cloud Connector (ZCC) as an enhanced Zerto option to link on-premises workloads to {{site.data.keyword.cloud}} and replicate on-premises virtual machines (VMs) to {{site.data.keyword.cloud_notm}}.
+The Zerto and ZCC services seamlessly integrate as a managed solution to help your enterprise achieve VM replication and disaster recovery.
 You can order one ZCC per virtual data center.

 ## Before you begin
 {: #shared_zerto-cc-order-prereq}